Skip to content

 KICK THINGS UP A NOTCH

-51. Soak up the shade
+63. Soak up the shade

 A shade structure can make your yard a comfortable place no matter the time of day or year — even a good old-fashioned patio umbrella can do the trick.
 For a decorative accent to walkways or gates or to shade a small seating area or bench, an arbor with an arched top is a classic choice.
 If you’ve got ample space and budget, a covered pavilion or gazebo could be an outdoor oasis away from the house.
-If you’ve got an exposed patio, consider an awning — they can be stationary, manually retractable or even motorized.
+If you’ve got an exposed patio, consider an awning — it can be stationary, manually retractable or even motorized.
 And because they’re flexible, functional and affordable, pergolas are also popular.

-52. Let there be light
+64. Let there be light

 Landscape lighting can make a big impact.
-You can use garden lights to illuminate paths, wash lights to brighten fences, uplights to spotlight trees, plants and architectural features and downlights to light up your lawn.
+You can use garden lights to illuminate paths, wash lights to brighten fences, uplights to spotlight trees, plants and architectural features, and downlights to light up your lawn.
 Although you can save on energy and installation by using solar options, a hardwired system usually casts a stronger glow. “[Lighting] adds a whole 12 more hours to your garden,” Angelov says.

-53. Cook up an outdoor kitchen
+65. Cook up an outdoor kitchen

+For home chefs, an outdoor kitchen is the ultimate upgrade.
+Depending on your interests and budget, you can add features such as a wet bar or pizza oven.
 “Keep outdoor dining near outdoor kitchens, and provide some kind of social space near the kitchen so that the person cooking can still socialize with the group as they cook,” Lenhart suggests.
 “L-shaped kitchens are great for this, as you can run bar stools along the outer edge of counter space, allowing friends to have a drink and chat while someone runs the grill.”

-54. Take the plunge with a pool
+66. Take the plunge with a pool

 If you’re planning a major landscaping upgrade, it might be the perfect opportunity to install the pool you’ve always wanted.
 If space and budget aren’t an issue, “the sky’s the limit,” says Shaun Hurley, director of renovation and construction at America’s Swimming Pool Co.
 Fun upgrades include deck jets and laminar jets that create arcs of water from the pool deck into the pool, colored lights, tanning ledges, zero-entry pools that gradually slope from land to water, bubblers that create a fountain-like effect, raised water features, swim-up bars and integrated spas, just to name a few.
 If you have limited space and budget, you can still get your swim on, according to Hurley, who says a plunge or lap pool can be as small as 5 feet by 15 feet.
-Check the law for your municipality whether pools are required to be fenced — and include in your budget.
+Check the law for your municipality to see whether pools are required to be fenced — and include any associated cost in your budget.

-55. Go bold with boulders
+67. Go bold with boulders

-56. Relax with a water feature
+68. Relax with a water feature

-Water features — anything from a simple plug-in fountain to elaborate ponds, streams and waterfalls — can bring a moment of Zen to your yard.
+Water features — anything from a simple plug-in fountain to elaborate ponds, streams and waterfalls — can bring a touch of zen to your yard.
 “A lot of times, we add water features near patio areas,” Phillips says.
 “Other than it being really charming and relaxing, it drowns out a lot of noise if you don’t want to listen to nearby traffic or to your neighbor’s dog.”

-57. Turn up the heat
+69. Turn up the heat

 With cold-weather accessories, your yard can be as enjoyable in winter as it is in summer.
 “Incorporating heat sources like firepits or mounted infrared heaters, insulating the ground with outdoor rugs and providing attractive storage for outdoor blankets all help to create a ready-made infrastructure for cold weather,” Lenhart says.

 There are several types of firepits, according to Eric Tamminga, founder of firepit maker Iron Embers.
 “Wood-burning firepits offer a traditional, rustic feel, while gas-powered firepits offer ease of use and convenience.
 Propane firepits offer portability and versatility,” he says, adding that the most important firepit decision is location.
-“The best place to put a firepit is in an open area, away from flammable structures and materials and close to a source of water. … Depending on your firepit type, you should check for roots under the burn area, as these can ignite and cause the fire to spread underground.
+“The best place to put a firepit is in an open area, away from flammable structures and materials and close to a source of water.… Depending on your firepit type, you should check for roots under the burn area, as these can ignite and cause the fire to spread underground.
 Putting your firepit over gravel or patio stones is always best.”

-58. Reimagine your front yard
+70. Reimagine your front yard

-59. Try new high-tech helpers
+71. Try new high-tech helpers

-person lying in hammock outside, surrounded by shrubs, plants and flowers
+spinner image person lying in hammock outside, surrounded by shrubs, plants and flowers

 Getty Images

-AND FINALLY … ENJOY THE FRESH AIR
+AND FINALLY, ENJOY THE FRESH AIR

-60. Exercise without working out
+72. Exercise without working out

 Tending to your outdoor space can help improve your health by increasing your activity level.
 “The garden and the outdoor environment provide the motivation to get outside and walk around,” O’Rourke says.
 “When you’re out in your yard, you might be navigating uneven ground, picking up sticks and pine cones or tending your garden.
 You might not even realize that you’re exercising, but you’re using your body in so many ways that are helpful for it.”

-61. Savor the fruits of your labor
+73. Savor the fruits of your labor

 We all know the heart-healthy benefits of a diet rich in fresh fruits and vegetables, and research shows that people with access to fresh produce will eat more of it.
 Plus, vegetables that ripen in your garden will probably contain more nutrients than grocery-store options.
 Commercially grown produce often has to be harvested earlier than peak ripeness for resell and transport purposes, and the nutritional content degrades.
 But you can pick your produce at its ripest, ensuring peak flavor and nutritional value.
 In a home garden, you also control the fertilizers and pesticides used to grow them.

-62. Become a birder
+74. Become a birder

 A new yard can be the perfect excuse to learn a new hobby such as birding.
 “Birds are found in every neighborhood and habitat, and people of all ages, skill levels and abilities can benefit from spending time bird-watching.
 Bird-watching and time spent in nature is shown to have health benefits through relaxation, lowering stress and sharpening mental acuity,” Moriarty says.

-63. Sit back and relax
+75. Sit back and relax

 The best part about planting a garden or designing a landscape is enjoying it when it’s done, Angelov says.
 For some people, that means working in the garden and tending it.
 For others, it could be as simple as sitting quietly and listening to nature.
-“For clients who don’t like to work in the garden or can’t physically work in the garden, I put a bench or a couple of chairs or a swing so they can sit and enjoy it,” he says.
+“For clients who don’t like to work in the garden or can’t physically work in the garden, I [install] a bench or a couple of chairs or a swing so they can sit and enjoy it,” he says.
 “Those moments are enhanced with a running water feature or some chimes or a little table where you can set your wine down.
 Just stopping and enjoying is a huge part of gardening.”